 This helps us find plans that cover your condition and avoid claim rejection

 Select all that apply

 Some plans are available only after a certain time

 As he has no symptoms, and can hardly spare the time, he buys a policy which says “No Medical Test Required”.
 2 years down the line when he is hospitalized, the doctor reveals that he has suffered a diabetic shock.
 But his insurance provider denies the claim: saying it was a pre-existing condition which was not declared at the time of purchase of policy.
 The bill for the just the first two days comes out to a little over Rs.30,000, which he must now pay from his own pocket.

 Through no fault of his own, the policy holder may find his claim denied because he was unaware of a disease that may or may not be the cause of expense after the policy was taken out.
-If a buyer goes through a medical test, the responsibility of determining his health condition shifts to the insurance company.
+If a buyer goes through a medical test, the responsibility of determining his health condition shifts to the health insurance company.
 If they fail to identify a condition at the time of purchase, they cannot claim it as a pre-existing cause.

 These plans are not as customer-friendly as they appear.
 The exemption is made not for the buyer’s convenience, but as a selling-point in order to persuade the confident and fit buyer who might consider a medical exam as either an inconvenience or an invasion of privacy.